Parma – the city of gastronomy.

 - Eight trains daily from Zurich, four from Geneva, three from Basel to Milan.

-- Travel to Parma from Milan in only one hour and ten minutes with the Frecciabianca by Trenitalia.
+- Travel to Parma from Milan in just 47 minutes by Frecciargento or in 1 hour 10 minutes by Frecciabianca.

 - Change trains easily at the modern, renovated Milano Centrale station.